Qx80610702/DFT_plus_DMFT/docs/examples/SrVO3/SrVO3.md

   hubbard_u    4.00  0.0 0.0
   hund_j       0.65  0.0 0.0
   ```
   should be added to the `INPUT` file.
 After the DFT iterartion converged, a folder named `outputs_to_DMFT` will be created.
 Unfortunately, ABACUS can not output the structure symmetry, a file named `symmetry.dat` must be added to the directory `outputs_to_DMFT`.
-For the conventional cell of SrVO$_3$, the `symmetry.dat` likes as
+For the conventional cell of SrVO$_3$, i.e., the `geometry.in` in FHI-aims, the `symmetry.dat` likes as
   ```bash
   1
   1